profadityasaxena/profadityasaxena/README.md

 ## 👀 I’m interested in:
 - Artificial Intelligence and Machine Learning
 - Statistics and Data Science
-- Cloud Computing, Quantum Computing, Optical Computing — and all sorts of computing
+- BigData, Cloud Computing, Quantum Computing, Optical Computing — and all sorts of computing
 - Software Engineering and DevOps
 - Cybersecurity
 - Web and Mobile Technologies